- 17 Feb - 23 Feb, 2018

-Though there are many female tech professionals in our country such as Jehan Ara Saeed, Sadaffe Abid, Sana Saleem, Nighat Daad, Sidra Qasim, Rabia Garib, Maria Umar and Sahr Said to name a few who are known for their expertise in the field, but what is it that still keeps many away from the limelight or if they have to face discrimination?
+Though there are many female tech professionals in our country such as Jehan Ara Saeed, Sadaffe Abid, Sana Saleem, Nighat Daad, Sidra Qasim, Rabia Garib, Maria Umar and Sahr Said to name a few, who are known for their expertise in the field, but what is it that still keeps many women away from the limelight and why do they have to face discrimination?

 Ilsa Khan, a Data Engineer, at NexDegree Private Limited has experienced discrimination in the field.
 She shares how gender discrimination is slightly rampant in the industry.
 “People have this bias that Quality Assurance is easy and development is not, and throughout my university life a common thing was assumed: women go in Software Quality Assurance and men go in development and coding,” she quips, adding, “additionally, a lot of software houses do not hire women at all.
 Moreover, some women are just hired for Quality Assurance positions.
 It is sort of assumed that women are less technically advanced.”